LaurelineP/TypeScript-Deep-Diving/README.md

 ## TYPES:
-  Typescript basics types are slightly differents from JavaScript's ones:
+  Typescript basics types are slightly differents from JavaScript's one:
     -   you can find basics types
-  -   slightly differents types: " * "
+    -   slightly differents types "*"
-  -   really differents types: " \** "
+    -   really differents types "\**"
-  -   carefull with those: " ! "
+    -   carefull with those "!"

-**Patterns**:
+  ####Pattern:
   The declarative typescript pattern:
   - declare your usual js variable,
   - followed by a colon,